-Click on any of the topic areas below to jump to the resources for that area or simply scroll down the page:
+Click on any of the icons listed below to jump to the resources for that topic or simply scroll down the page.

 Food and Water

 Always carry water with you to keep hydrated before, during, and after activity.
 Eating a well-balanced meal 2 hours before activity is ideal.
 If this is not possible, eat a small snack 20-30 minutes before (e.g. fruit, nuts/seeds).

 During any activity you should always pass the Talk Test (i.e. speak 5-6 words comfortably).
 If you can only speak one or two words and are gasping for air, you are working too hard.
 Refer to section 2 of the Guide to Exercise for a refresher on how to monitor intensity.

 Avoid activity during illness or infection.
 If you feel lightheaded or dizzy, have any symptoms or feel uncomfortable, stop what you are doing and sit down.
 Drink some water.
 If you experience any chest pain or discomfort, stop what you are doing, sit down and call 911.
 Follow the nitroglycerin protocol if you are prescribed nitro-spray.

 What to look for

 - Hatha, Yin, Iyengar (beginner), Nidra (meditation)